mastroalex/progelettronica/README.md

 #### Servo

-To control servo motor it's used Servo library.
+The Servo library is used to control the servo motor.
  ```
 #include <Servo.h>
 Servo servo-object-name;